vrtxlabs/qapir/README.md

 # Installation
-1. Download an archive with the latest release from this GitHub page - choose the build with the matching architecture [here](https://github.com/k-bert/kutlet/releases/tag/latest)
+1. Download an archive with the latest release from this GitHub page - choose the build with the architecture matching your setup [here](https://github.com/vrtxlabs/qapir/releases/tag/latest)
    ```
    Linux amd64
    $ wget https://github.com/vrtxlabs/qapir/releases/download/latest/qapir-linux-amd64.tgz